Samweli/samweli.github.io/_posts/2025-04-23--QGIS-Development-Using-Docker.md

 At the time of writing this post the used QGIS docker image had one issue in linking the QScintilla2 library.
 The following commands makes sure that the library symlinks are created in the folder that QGIS expects them to be.

-This should not be the usual way of doing this, once the upstream image is fixed this step will not be needed anymore.
+**Note:** This should not be the usual way of doing this, once the upstream image is fixed this step will not be needed anymore.

 ```bash